jenkinsci/blueocean-plugin/README.md

 npm i
 npm shrinkwrap --dev
 ```

+# Contributing - help wanted

+## i18n - Sprechen Sie Deutsch?

+We have full i18n support in our plugins.
+Please read the [i18n documentation](./docu/I18N.md) on how you can provide new translations and how to work with i18n.

+## contributing guidelines

+Want to get involve with blueocean?
+See our [contributing guidelines](./CONTRIBUTING.md) for more informations.

 # Debug and live reload with IntelliJ
 Automatically deploys changes to an instance of blueocean that is run with hpi:run.